wultra/powerauth-server/docs/WebServices-Methods.md

     - BLOCKED
     - REMOVED

-- `ActivationOtpValidation` - Represents mode of validation of additional OTP:
+- `ActivationOtpValidation` - Represents mode of validation of additional OTP (*deprecated*):
     - NONE
     - ON_KEY_EXCHANGE
     - ON_COMMIT

+- `CommitPhase` - Specifies when activation is committed:
+    - ON_COMMIT (default) - activation is committed in the `PENDING_COMMIT` state
+    - ON_KEY_EXCHANGE - activation is committed during key exchange

 - `SignatureType` - Represents the type of the signature, one of the following values:
     - POSSESSION